Amalfi Coast Drive Itinerary for Budget Travellers

 Positano is touristy, but you can’t miss it.
 Built into the side of a mountain, the village is adorned in pastel colors which dance and glow in the sunlight.
 Inside the village, there’s an intricate labyrinth of streets and laneways and from the shore you can spot Li Galli, an archipelago of islands off the coast.

-Visitors to Positano have some attractions that definitely can’t be missed.
+There are plenty of fun things to do in Positano.
 These include the secluded hamlet of Nocelle, purchasing a pair of made-to-measure sandals and walking the Sentiero Degli Innamorati from Spiaggia Grand to Fornillo beach; a gorgeous coastal stroll that offers breathtaking views of the Amalfi shores.

 If you have some extra time in Positano, you should definitely do the 7.8 kilometer LL Sentiero Degli Dei hike between this town and Agerola; which offers some of the very best views on the whole coast.